Last updated on June 18th, 2022 at 10:47 am

 The Brevard Zoo isn’t the biggest zoo, but it is cleverly designed using various elevations to pack in a lot of viewing areas and habitats without making any animal squeezed for space.

-Overall, whether by kayak, train or on foot, the Brevard Zoo is an engaging place — worth visiting.
+Overall, whether by kayak, train or on foot, the Brevard Zoo is an engaging place — a gem worth visiting.

 8225 N Wickham Rd, Melbourne, FL 32940

 The zoo also operates a zipline adventure park adjacent to the zoo call Treetop Trek and is fundraising to build an aquarium on the Banana River in nearby Cocoa.

 The city that is home to the Brevard Zoo is Melbourne, an old Florida town on the Indian River Lagoon with some charming historic areas that are well-preserved and worth exploring.